 Just a few simple steps, and a little bit of patience, stand between you and the best homemade orange cranberry sauce recipe ever!

 Wash the orange and dry it with a paper towel.
-Zest the orange with the fine side of a box grater or with a kitchen microplane zester until you have 1 tsp of orange zest.
+Zest the orange with the fine side of a box grater or with a kitchen Microplane zester until you have 1 teaspoon of orange zest.